lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 If the device only implements a CoAP client, the request code can be reduced to the set of requests the client is able to process.

-All the response codes should be compressed with a SCHC rule.
+All the response codes MUST be compressed with a SCHC rule.

 ## CoAP Message ID field

 This field is bidirectional and is used to manage acknowledgments.
 The server memorizes the value for a EXCHANGE_LIFETIME period (by default 247 seconds) for CON messages and a NON_LIFETIME period (by default 145 seconds) for NON messages.
 During that period, a server receiving the same Message ID value will process the message as a retransmission.
 After this period, it will be processed as a new message.

-In case the Device is a client, the size of the message ID field may the too large regarding the number of messages sent.
-The client may use only small message ID values, for instance 4 bit long.
+In case the Device is a client, the size of the message ID field may be too large regarding the number of messages sent.
+The client SHOULD use only small message ID values, for instance 4 bit long.
 Therefore, a MSB can be used to limit the size of the compression residue.

 In case the Device is a server, the client may be located outside of the LPWAN area and view the Device as a regular device connected to the internet.
 The client will generate Message ID using the 16 bits space offered by this field.
 A CoAP proxy can be set before the SCHC C/D to reduce the value of the Message ID, to allow its compression with the MSB matching operator and LSB CDA.